AnandChowdhary/everything/README.md

 # ⏳ Everything

 This repository contains timeline of all my activities as an API.
-It's built using Deno and it periodically fetches data from various sources and compiles it as a single JSON file.
+It's built using TypeScript and periodically fetches data from various sources and compiles it as a single JSON file.

 **API:** https://anandchowdhary.github.io/everything/api.json

 [![API CI](https://github.com/AnandChowdhary/everything/actions/workflows/api.yml/badge.svg)](https://github.com/AnandChowdhary/everything/actions/workflows/api.yml)

+## 🏗️ Project Structure

+The project is organized into modular components:

+- **`fetchers/`** - Data fetching functions for each data source
+- **`transformers/`** - Functions that transform raw data into timeline items
+- **`types/`** - TypeScript type definitions
+- **`data/`** - Local JSON data files

-## 💽 Data sources
+## 💽 Data Sources

 This repository generates an API from the data available in the [`./data`](./data) directory, and these repositories: